 The Scientific Computing Software Infrastructure, along with the upgrades to the hardware infrastructure, will enable laboratory and university researchers to solve the most challenging scientific problems faced by the Office of Science at a level of accuracy and detail never before achieved.
-These developments will have significant benefit to all of the government agencies who rely on high-performance scientific computing to achieve their mission goals as well as to the U.S. high-performance computing industry.
+These developments will have significant benefit to all of the government agencies who rely on high-performance scientific computing to achieve their mission goals, as well as to the U.S. high-performance computing industry.

-Request for Proposals
+Request for Cooperative Agreement Applications

-This announcement requests proposals in the Science Application areas discussed in Section 2 and in the Enabling Technologies areas discussed in Section 3.
+This notice requests applications for cooperative agreements in the Science Application areas discussed in Section 2 and in the Enabling Technologies areas discussed in Section 3, with the exception of sub-sections specifically requesting grant applications.
+Cooperative Agreements differ from grants in that there is continuing substantial involvement by DOE in the conduct of the research.

-Successful researchers of Science Applications must devise a multi-disciplinary research strategy that addresses both the domain science and computational science challenges facing their simulation or data management issue.
+Successful applicants of Science Applications must devise a multi-disciplinary research strategy that addresses both the domain science and computational science challenges facing their simulation or data management issue.

-Successful researchers of Enabling Technologies must ensure that source code is fully and freely available for use and modification throughout the scientific computing community via a preapproved open source process.
+Successful applicants of Enabling Technologies must ensure that source code is fully and freely available for use and modification throughout the scientific computing community via a preapproved open source process.

 To ensure that the SciDAC program meets the broadest needs of the research community, the successful applications are expected to participate in the annual SciDAC meeting, develop and maintain a project web site, and interact with other program participants on cross-cutting issues.

-It is anticipated that up to approximately \$31,000,000 will be available for awards in FY 2006, subject to the availability of funds.
-The DOE is under no obligation to pay for any costs associated with the preparation or submission of a proposal.
-DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted in response to this announcement.

-The following two sections are offered to provide background in-depth information on areas that are of interest to the Office of Science for 1) the scientific and technical applications for a number of science domains of importance to the DOE mission and 2) the enabling technology dimensions needed to achieve the SciDAC vision.
+It is anticipated that up to approximately \$36,000,000 will be available for grants and cooperative agreement awards in FY 2006, subject to the availability of funds.
+The DOE is under no obligation to pay for any costs associated with the preparation or submission of an applications submitted in response to this Notice.
+The following two sections are offered to provide background in-depth information on areas that are of interest to the Office of Science along with NNSA and NSF for: 1) the scientific and technical applications for a number of science domains of importance to the DOE mission, and 2) the enabling technology dimensions needed to achieve the SciDAC vision.